About

 ...and give them a good sprinkling of salt.

 5) Return the potatoes to the oven.
-Roast until they are fork-tender, an additional 10-20 minutes (or more) depending on the size of the potatoes.
+Roast until they are fork-tender, an additional 10-20 minutes (or more) depending on the size and type of the potatoes.
 Set the roasted potatoes aside to cool slightly.

 ~ While the potatoes are roasting, you can prepare the ingredients for the dressing. ~